ubicucsd/bootcamp_18_19/0_HelloNoobs.md

 ## Getting a Computer Set Up

-Fire up that computer!
-If you're asked *Windows* or *Linux*, choose **LINUX**.
-Linux based systems are usually what you're going to use in bioinformatics.
+Open up your laptops and go [here](www.awseducate.com/registration?refid=xr0Lxh7HpxP72qFKW8ygIpfSP6vTXyof).
+If you do not have an AWS account, please fill out that form with your UCSD account - it is free for you and I get free money.
+Thanks!

-## Task 1: Make EC2 do your work!
+## Task 1: Make EC2 do your work

-In order to make sure everyone is on the same page at all times, we are going to have everyone use the same computer: a giant computer in the sky, called the Amazon Elastic Cloud (EC2).
+In order to make sure everyone is on the same page at all times, we are going to have everyone use the same computer: a giant computer in the sky, EC2.
 We have an Ubuntu instance large enough to handle everyone's activities running in EC2, now we just need to have everyone make accounts.
 Please click [here](https://docs.google.com/spreadsheets/d/1M4S22RieI7GnJqGJZo_4flSU3FzP7ypCqrNSjZ-rf9w/edit?usp=sharing) and enter your name and UCSD user name.
-If you cannot open the link, make sure you are logged into your UCSD email account!
+If you cannot open the link, make sure you are logged into your UCSD email account.
 I will create an EC2 account for everyone - your username will be your UCSD username.

 ***Secure Shell(ssh):*** a protocol which creates a secure channel for two computers to communicate even over an unsecured network.
 This is how we will connect to EC2.

 **How to prepare for ssh:**

 **Windows:** I do not like Windows terminals, you do not like Windows terminals, no one likes Windows terminals.
 Go to [this](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) website and download Putty.
 A GUI should appear to guide you through the installation.

 **Mac or Linux:** No preparation necessary, since you already have a native ssh client.

-While I am busy creating your accounts, my partner will introduce some biology you should know in order to do bioinformatics.

 ## Task 2: Learn some biology